docker/machine/README.md

 ### Digital Ocean

 Creates machines on [Digital Ocean](https://www.digitalocean.com/).
-You need to create a personal access token under "Apps & API" in the Digital Ocean Control Panel and pass that to `machine create` with the `--digitalocean-access-token` option.
+You need to create a personal access token under "Apps & API" in the Digital Ocean Control Panel and pass that to `docker-machine create` with the `--digitalocean-access-token` option.

 Options: